notasausage/pi-hole-unbound-wireguard/README.md

 ListenPort = 51820
 ```

 **Note**: Some public wifi networks will block all ports other than `80` (TCP), `443` (TCP), and `53` (UDP) for HTTP, HTTPS, and DNS respectively.
 If you are connected to a public wifi network that does this, you will not be able to connect to your WireGuard VPN.
 One way around this is to set your WireGuard `ListenPort` to `53` and create a forward on your network's router on port `53`, thus circumventing the issue with blocked ports.
-Do this at your own risk, and definitely **do not** enable Pi-Hole's *Listen on all interfaces, permit all origins* DNS option if you are forwarding port `53` on your router.
+Do this at your own risk, and definitely, **do not** enable Pi-hole's *Listen on all interfaces, permit all origins* DNS option if you are forwarding port `53` on your router.

 Replace `192.168.x.x` with the static IP address of your Raspberry Pi: